dina-kvivesen/next-js-assignment/README.md

 - a single item retrieved by a parameter (id, name, slug, etc)

 If you are using Next you can also hard-code json and return it from API routes created in `pages/api/*`.

-You can use your own Wordpress or Strapi or any other API that you have created for these calls but it must be publically hosted - it must not be running on your localhost.

 Display at least 2 properties from each result.